 Output vs. Outcomes – Project Management Tips

 You can think of output versus outcomes in project management in much the same way as the adage “quality over quantity.”
-Simply put, when you focus on the outcome of a project rather than just getting it out the door, you’ll provide better customer service and build a better brand.
-This is especially true in today’s digital age, when people expect ongoing service and support.
+Simply put, when you focus on the outcome of a project rather than just getting it out the door, you’ll provide a better customer experience and build a better brand.
+This is especially true in today’s digital age when people expect ongoing service and support.

 Tech Project Management in the Past

 Once upon a time, when mobile internet and smartphones were still in their infancy, app developers put their heads together, came up with an app, launched it, and called it finished.
 This led to the “output” mentality – the idea that faster production meant getting ahead of the competition and, of course, generating more profits.
 It worked for a while; people would move from one mobile carrier to another because that carrier had an app or program that was shiny, new, and convenient.
 Now that every device manufacturer and mobile carrier offers up a variety of smartphones with access to app stores containing tens or hundreds of thousands of options, the “output” mentality can spell doom.

 The digital age advanced quickly, and in just 10 years, smartphones went from infancy to the complex devices they are today.
 Once smartphones were in most consumers’ pockets, app developers discovered a brand-new way to generate revenue – subscription services.
 There’s a subscription for just about everything these days, whether you want to pay monthly for your antivirus software or even a shopping club membership.
 For this very reason, it’s important to start focusing on outcomes rather than output.
 App developers and service providers (such as SaaS or DaaS providers) don’t make their money when someone makes a single purchase; it’s the recurring monthly or annual charges that keep them afloat.